egmzy/ahuz/README.md

-# Ahuz – Israeli Guesspionage Game
+# Ahuz – Hebrew Guesspionage Game

 Ahuz is a real‑time multiplayer game inspired by Jackbox’s Guesspionage.
 Players use their mobile devices to answer questions based on Israeli statistics while a main screen (or TV) shows the question.
 The player whose answer is closest to the correct percentage wins!